tytydraco/yessleep/out/I_work_for_a_private_security_company.md

 (1)
    Hello people of Reddit, I am Nomad (my codename), and I work for a private security company, called BlackHawk Security.
 Try looking it up, you won't find anything.
-There is no info about this company and no proof it even ever existed…
+There is no info about this company and no proof it even ever existed… at least, not the one I’m talking about.

    I’m currently the squad leader of a task force unit called Omega 6, One of the new members of the unit, a kid codenamed “Sparky”, suggested I tell Reddit my stories of my jobs back when I was just a security agent.
 Now here I am, about to tell my stories to a bunch of strangers on Reddit.